 What is the difficulty?

-As difficulty increases older hardware profits begin to drop to a point where it is no longer viable to run them, unless as a hobby.
-The difficulty is not something to worry about too much if you buy bitcoin, although higher prices of bitcoin mean older hardware is sometimes turned back on as it becomes profitable once more, increasing the difficulty
+As the difficulty increases older hardware profits begin to drop to a point where it is no longer viable to run them, unless as a hobby.
+The difficulty is not something to worry about too much if you buy bitcoin, although higher prices of bitcoin mean older hardware is sometimes turned back on as it becomes profitable once more, increasing the difficulty and vice versa.

 See the below bitcoin wisdom graph for the difficulty from January 2016 – August 2016: